 The Amy J. Blue Awards committee comprises former award recipients and members of the original award committee.
 The committee carefully reviews all nominations and may gather additional information from the nominees’ colleagues in the process of their considerations.

 At the end of each year’s process, the committee does notify all nominees that they were nominated, but it does not share the nomination text or the name(s) of their nominator(s).

-We encourage the nominators, even if their nominee was not one of the three recipients, to indeed congratulate and thank them, and come to the award ceremony itself.
+We encourage nominators, even if their nominee was not one of the three recipients, to indeed congratulate and thank them for their contributions to the university.
+All nominees and nominators are invited to the award ceremony.

 Amy J. Blue Awards Nomination Frequently-Asked Questions: